DesignHhuang/boilerplate/README.md

 Meanie is a boilerplate for developing, testing and building full-stack modular javascript applications using MEAN (MongoDB, Express, AngularJS and Node.js).
 Meanie is powered by the Gulp task runner.

 This package/repository contains the boilerplate framework for new [Meanie](https://github.com/meanie/meanie) projects.
+To find out more about the Meanie CLI, please check the [Meanie CLI GitHub repository](https://github.com/meanie/meanie) or the [Meanie CLI npm page](https://www.npmjs.com/package/meanie).

 ## Installation
 The boilerplate is automatically installed when you create a new project using the [Meanie CLI](https://www.npmjs.com/package/meanie) `create` command: